systemd/mkosi/mkosi/resources/mkosi.md

   machine in these directories will be owned by the user running mkosi on the host.

+: Note that when using `mkosi qemu` with this feature systemd v254 or newer has to be installed in the image.

 `RuntimeSize=`, `--runtime-size`

 : If specified, disk images are grown to the specified size before